Lindsay Jones (composer): Film

-Lindsay Jones has composed numerous original scores for film, television, video games, commercials and other media projects.
+Lindsay Jones has created original scores for over 35 film and television projects.
+His film credits include The View From Tall, Ash, and The Brass Teapot, along with television series such as Family Practice (Lifetime Television).
+Jones’ recent film projects include Dinosaur Discoveries and Surviving the Sleepover, a film that premiered on Lifetime Television on March 23, 2024.

 His first major success in film came with the release of the 2005 documentary film A Note of Triumph: The Golden Age of Norman Corwin, directed by Eric Simonson and produced for HBO Films.
 The movie went on to win the Academy Award for Best Documentary (Short Subject) and Jones' score was described by a reviewer as "very varied and poignant" and "a great setting for Corwin's persona".